sergiitk/grfc-proposal/A77-xds-rate-limiting-rlqs.md

 -   RLQS Client: Accessed when we get the first data plane RPC for a given bucket and when a report timer fires.
 Notifies RLQS Filter State of responses received from the RLQS server.
--   Report Timers Map: Initialized at instantiation.
-Used to track discovered reporting intervals and their execution handlers.
+-   Report Timers: Initialized at instantiation.
+Used to schedule periodic bucket usage reports to the RLQS server.
+See [On Report Timers] for details.
-    -   Entries inserted we get the first data plane RPC for a given bucket and there's no key for bucket reporting interval.
-    -   Entries deleted when there's no more buckets with given reporting interval in RLQS Bucket Map.

 Pseudo-code for RLQS Filter State RPC rate limiting: